Fleur Anderson

-Kathleen Fleur Anderson (born 6 February 1971) the Member of Parliament (MP) for Putney, elected in 2019.
-A member of the Labour Party, she has been Shadow Paymaster General since 2021 and was a member of Wandsworth London Borough Council from 2014 to 2021.
+Kathleen Fleur Anderson (born 6 February 1971) is a British politician serving as Member of Parliament (MP) for Putney since 2019.
+A member of the Labour Party, she served as Parliamentary Under-Secretary of State for Northern Ireland between 2024 and 2025.

 Early life and education

-Anderson was born on the Channel island of Jersey.
+Anderson was born on the Channel Island of Jersey.
 She graduated with a Bachelor of Science degree in Politics from the University of York in 1993.
-She was a member of the Liberal Democrats at university, standing as an independent when running for president of the Students Union, holding that post in 1994.
+She was a member of Goodricke College.
+She was elected as president of the Student's Union, holding that post in 1993/94.
 In 2007, she attended the Open University for a Master of Science degree in Global Development Management, awarded in 2010.

 Career

 International development and advocacy

 Anderson began her career in development and environmental and poverty campaigns, both in London and abroad.
 She worked for Christian Aid from 1994 to 1997, taking on roles as a campaign assistant in London, working in Serbia during the war and as Head of Country Office in Bosnia in the aftermath of the Bosnian War.
-From 1997 to 1999 she was Head of World Action for the Methodist youth organisation MAYC, leading campaigns on bullying, Burma and International Debt cancellation.
+From 1997 to 1999 she was Head of World Action for the Methodist youth organisation MAYC, leading campaigns on bullying, Burma and international debt cancellation.
 She then worked for CAFOD in London as Head of Campaigns and Advocacy Strategy Manager.
 Here she co-founded the Trade Justice Campaign.
 From 2003 to 2006 she was a trustee of the Jubilee Debt Campaign.
 During her time as a freelance consultant in Kenya from 2007 to 2010, she worked on several successful campaigns on water and urban nutrition, working with organisations such as End Water Poverty and Oxfam, as well as helping to establish grassroots organisations such as the Shalom Centre for Conflict Resolution and Reconciliation.
 Upon returning to London, Anderson joined WaterAid as Head of Global Campaigns.